-Dercum’s disease, sometimes called adiposis dolorosa, is a rare disorder that causes painful growths of fatty tissue called lipomas.
-It usually affects the torso, upper arms, or upper legs.
+Dercum’s disease is a rare disorder that causes painful growths of fatty tissue called lipomas.
+It’s also referred to as adiposis dolorosa.
+This disorder usually affects the torso, upper arms, or upper legs.

 According to a review in the Orphanet Journal of Rare Diseases, Dercum’s disease is anywhere from 5 to 30 times more common in women.
-This lack of agreement about how common it is in women is an indication that Dercum’s disease isn’t well understood.
-Despite this lack of knowledge, there’s no evidence that Dercum’s disease affects your life expectancy.
+This wide range is an indication that Dercum’s disease isn’t well understood.
+Despite this lack of knowledge, there’s no evidence that Dercum’s disease affects life expectancy.

-Lipomas associated with Dercum’s disease are often painful when pressed, possibly because they’re pressing on a nerve.
+Lipomas associated with Dercum’s disease are often painful when pressed, possibly because those lipomas are putting pressure on a nerve.
 For some people, the pain is constant.

 Other symptoms of Dercum’s disease may include: